schultzelab/AMLprediction/Readme.md

 This repository contains the code necessary to reproduce the main figures from the manuscript by Warnat-Herresthal et. al 2019.

-You can also run the code in the docker-container https://hub.docker.com/r/schultzelab/aml_classifier, which provides the data and all packages necessary to reproduce the calculations.
-For resproducing the figures, we provide our main results in the folder `results`.
+You can use our docker-container https://hub.docker.com/r/schultzelab/aml_classifier, which provides the data and all packages necessary to reproduce the calculations.
+For reproducing the figures, we provide our main results in the folder `results`.

 The folders contain the following scripts: